sadrasafa/NetControlApp/README.md

 Team 3:

-•	Still show partial results for stopped analysis

 •	Maybe also make it able to restart – Feature to be considered at the end if there is time – Controller and Thread

-•	Results are visual or XML? --- XML

-•	Is it optimal to have 1 object per edge and can it scale with large graphs?? - edges can be strings and you take them 2 by 2

-• It should work on a cluster or at least many threads.
-Check the environment available and then adapt to the resources.

 Team 1:

 •	Cookies terms(GDPR)

-•	Team 3 requires reinforcements.
-They have a snake problem with Pythons and Sharp C’s.

 Team 2: